GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/supergluu.md

 !!!
 Note
     To make sure Super Gluu has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
 Find `"acr_values_supported":` and you should see `"super_gluu"`.

-## Make Super Gluu the Default Authentication Mechanism
+## Make Super Gluu the default authentication mechanism

 Now applications can request Super Gluu authentication, but what if you want to make Super Gluu your default authentication mechanism?
 You can follow these instructions: